Jakob-Long/TrinityOS/README.md

 Sadly, I was unable to get TrinityOS running on actual hardware in time for the V.1121 update, but keep your hopes up for next month :^)

 # Commit
-If you want to commit and partake in the developmentt of TrinityOS, email me at jakoblong2006@gmail.com, and we will go from there :^)
+If you want to commit and partake in the development of TrinityOS, email me at jakoblong2006@gmail.com, and we will go from there :^)